pierrickbourrat/SAPoLSN/content/authors/Qiaoying Lu/_index.md

   - Founding Members
 ---

-Qiaoying is an Assistant Professor in the Department of Philosophy at Peking University.
-She serves as the vice secretary-general and one of the managing directors of the Philosophy of Biology Committee of the Chinese Association for Dialectics of Nature.
-Qiaoying’s research interests lie in the philosophy of biology and the general philosophy of science.
-Her primary work includes laying the theoretical foundations for the extended gene-centered framework and applying structural causal models to analyze the causality of genes.
-She has also engaged in discussions concerning the units of natural selection, the revival of Lamarckism, gene editing, and minimal cognition.
+Qiaoying Lu is an Assistant Professor in the Department of Philosophy at Peking University, and a fellow of 2020-2021 Berggruen Institute.
+Lu's primary research lies in the philosophy of biology and general philosophy of science.
+Her major work include laying the theoretical foundations for the extended gene-centered framework and applying structural causal models to analyze the causality of genes.
+Furthermore, she has delved into discussions concerning the units of natural selection, the revival of Lamarckism, gene editing, and minimal cognition.
+Her research findings have been published in prominent domestic and international journals.